karamellpelle/open-forest/README.markdown

 https://github.com/jarvinet/orienteering-game), but it is now completely rewritten.
 The old game is still runnable (?), but it needs additional libs in order to build (plib, ...).

-The intention is to build up a foundation for an open source orienteering game.
+My intention is to build up a foundation for an open source orienteering game.
 Despite the sport of orienteering is small, there are multiple commercial orienteering games available (Catching Features, Suunnistussimulaattori, Oriantica), and all these costs money.
 I don't see the point of having so many commercial games for something that probably not will generate enough money for a high-end product.
-Also, a lot of orienteers are good programmers/developers.
-We'll see how this goes...
+There are many good programmers/developers in the orienteering community!

 This project is currently under construction, there needs more work (from me) before I expect others to join.
 I try to work on this project when I have time.